jpiper/pyDNase/README.rst

 ---------

 .. note ::
-    If you use :mod:`pyDNase` or the Wellington algorithm in your work, please cite the following paper.
+    If you use `pyDNase` or the Wellington algorithm in your work, please cite the following paper.

     Piper et al. 2013. *Wellington: A novel method for the accurate identification of digital genomic footprints from DNase-seq data*, Nucleic Acids Research 2013; doi: 10.1093/nar/gkt850